mikiec84/generator-botlerplate/README.md

 cd myFirstSlackBot/
 ```

-You will have a folder with your config.js, all yours modules installed, your package.json, and src direcotry with a starter-pack of thechannel you chose.
+You have a folder with your config.js, all your modules installed, your package.json, and src direcotry with a starter-pack of the channel you chose.

 [logo8]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/ls.png "Recast.AI"